Insecticide for Bed Bugs

 Homeowner Treatment Options

 Vacuuming the entire surfaces of the home is recommended, including electrical sockets, walls, furniture, and baseboards.
 The vacuum bags should be emptied out of the home after vacuuming.
-This is important to get rid of any dead bedbugs and their eggs.
+This is important to get rid of any dead adults and their eggs.

 The homeowner can also use steam methods, traps and powders to add extra effectiveness to the insecticide treatments.
-When dealing with bedbugs that are becoming more resistant to traditional methods of treatment, using multiple methods to kill them adds another layer of effectiveness.
+When dealing with bugs that are becoming more resistant to traditional methods of treatment, using multiple methods to kill them adds another layer of effectiveness.

 Disposing of Infected Items

-Cost of Treating Bedbug Infestations
+Cost of Treating Infestations

 Cost Considerations